Income and assets tests

 Tests that apply to you

-We base your rate on the test that results in the lowest payment rate.
-Changes to your income or assets, like changes to how much you earn, may change your rate.
+We base your rate of payment on the test resulting in the lowest payment rate.
+Changes to your income or assets, like changes to your employment income, may change your rate.

 |Your situation||Tests that apply to you|